DataScience-Projects-unh/Enhancing-Spotify-Data-Analysis-with-AWS/README.md

-# Spotify Data Analysis Project
+# Spotify Data Analysis With AWS

 ## Overview
 This project aims to analyze Spotify datasets using AWS cloud services to derive actionable insights and enhance user experiences on the Spotify platform.
 The project involves data collection, cleaning, exploratory data analysis, machine learning model development using logistic regression, model evaluation, and interpretation of results.